digitalocean/terraform-provider-digitalocean/docs/data-sources/database_cluster.md

 * `day` - The day of the week on which to apply maintenance updates.
 * `hour` - The hour in UTC at which maintenance updates will be applied in 24 hour format.

+`storage_autoscale` supports the following:

+* `enabled` - Whether storage autoscaling is enabled for the cluster.
+* `threshold_percent` - The storage utilization percentage at which autoscaling is triggered.
+* `increment_gib` - The amount of storage, in GiB, to add when autoscaling is triggered.

 OpenSearch clusters will have the following additional attributes with connection details for their dashboard: